NielOk/diffusion_test_time_compute/README.md

 To the best of our knowledge, this is the first empirical and theoretical instantiation of trajectory space inference scaling for stochastic diffusion models.

+We gratefully acknowledge compute support provided by researchers at DeepMind

 -----------------------------------------------------------------------------------------------------------------------------------------------
 Directory Configuration:
 * main_experiments/ - Code and classifier models used for experiments in the paper.